 Figure 3: Goal Analysis of stable flight using radio controller.

 Once it is determined the radio controller and Hoverfly system are working properly, the GPS system will need to be tested.
 A NEO-6M GPS Module was ordered and will be tested upon arrival.
 First the GPS’s output will need to be determined, then it will be installed and the system will be tested.
 The MCU needs to be able to read the output of the GPS and accurately evaluate it.
-Once the output is read, the system will determine the closest GPS waypoint and output commends to the Hoverfly system to navigate toward thee point.
-When all these components are working together, the UAV should be able to accurately navigate toward the GPS coordinate as laid out in Figure 4 below,
+Once the output is read, the system will determine the closest GPS waypoint and output commends to the Hoverfly system to navigate toward this point.
+When all these components are working together, the UAV will be able to accurately navigate toward the GPS coordinate as laid out in Figure 4 below.